Baxkiller/awesome-plugin/README.md

   - [ ] Choose the color of the highlighter.
   - [ ] Append comments to the highlighted text.
   - [ ] Merge neighboring highlighters.

+## Ideas
+- [ ] UpAfterIssue: Check if there is update of code after an issue is proposed, and show the update comment.